OctopusDeploy/docs/docs/security/authentication/azure-ad-authentication.md

    ![New App registration](images/aad-new-app-registration.png "width=500")

 4. Choose a **Name** like *Octopus Deploy*, select the correct **Supported account type**  for Single or Multi-Tenant, and enter a value for **Sign-On URL** like *https://octopus.example.com/api/users/authenticatedToken/AzureAD*.
 Then click **Register**.
- -The URL must be using HTTPS
+ -The URL must use HTTPS
  -When users input their credentials, the value you specify for Name will appear at the top of the Azure authentication page.
  -The value you specify for Sign-On URL should be the URL to your Octopus Server.
 This address is linked within your browser, so it only has to be resolvable on your network, not from the public Internet.
  -Include `/api/users/authenticatedToken/AzureAD` at the end of your Octopus URL